Leadership Development Coaching By Saying No To Empowerment

 For empowered I was shown: give (someone) the authority or power to do something

 Marquet addresses the idea of the ‘giving of power’ and points out that every individual is powerful when they are allowed to be.
-He considers it simply wrong to believe that one person can ‘give’ power to another.
-All we can do is restrict the use of another person’s power.
 The kind of power here is the power of inherent genius, energy and creativity of every person.
 Leadership development Coaching is thereby a process of uncovering to see what the old paradigm of empowerment can accomplish compared to what the new paradigm of emancipation can accomplish, and to chose from there.

 The element that allows one in authority to permit, even encourage, someone to be fully powerful, to use their innate abilities, is trust.
 I need to have trust of myself as the one in authority and trust that the other person is powerful enough to do the job well.
 Acknowledging the inherent talent of a person, helping to channel that through comprehensive training, and then invitation to use all of that power is the formula.
 Developing leadership becomes a conscious process of releasing the old paradigm and embracing the new.
 This is not to encourage reckless delegation.
 We do not give the controls of a large vehicle to a six year old.
 This is more about setting the scene so that another person becomes all that they can be.